- What is cost of goods sold (COGS)?

 First-in, first-out (FIFO)

 FIFO assumes the oldest inventory costs are sold first.
 In periods of rising prices, FIFO results in lower COGS and higher reported profits, which increases taxable income.
-FIFO is required under International Financial Reporting Standards (IFRS) and works well for perishable or time-sensitive goods.
+FIFO is one of two methods permitted under International Financial Reporting Standards (IFRS), alongside weighted average cost.
+LIFO is prohibited under IFRS.
+FIFO works well for perishable or time-sensitive goods.

 Last-in, first-out (LIFO)

 LIFO assumes the newest inventory costs are sold first.
 During inflation, LIFO produces higher COGS and lower taxable income, reducing reported profits.
-LIFO is permitted under U.S. GAAP but not allowed under IFRS.
+LIFO is permitted under U.S. GAAP (ASC 330-10) but prohibited under IFRS (IAS 2).
+For tax rules governing inventory methods, see IRS Publication 538.
+The LIFO conformity requirement (IRC Section 472(c)) mandates that taxpayers electing LIFO for tax purposes must also use LIFO for financial reporting.

 Weighted average cost method